Appalachian Trail Georgia: Your Guide For Access & What To Expect

 The Trail system uses blazes to mark the trail.

-These marking are consistent throughout the 2,100 miles of trails from Georgia to Maine.
+These markings are consistent throughout the 2,100 miles of trails from Georgia to Maine.

 Safety on the Appalachian Trail